toobajatoi/Emora/README.md

-# 🧠 Mental Health Journals
+# 🧠 Emora – AI Mental Health Journal

 A modern, AI-powered mental health journaling application that analyzes your emotional tone through text and voice recordings.
 Built with Flask, WebSocket, and advanced audio processing.